Marley-C-Robinson-99/Classification-Project/README.md

 --|--|--
-auto_bill    | indicates if a customer has a form of automatic payment | int64 fbr_multi_line    | indicates if a customer fiber internet and multiple phone lines | int64
+auto_bill    | indicates if a customer has a form of automatic payment | int64 fbr_multi_line    | indicates if a customer fiber internet and multiple phone lines | int64 mtm_fiber    | indicates if a customer has fiber internet and month-to-month contract | int64 partner_dependents    | indicates if a customer has a partner and dependents | int64

 Other   | Description   | Data Type
 --|--|--